tontong1412/full-stack-course/part0/diagram.md

     activate server
     server-->>browser: HTML document
     deactivate server
-    Note right of browser: When click on save button the browser send POST request to the server with form data note: "form input then the page was reloaded"
+    Note right of browser: When click on save button the browser send POST request to the server with form data note: "form input" then the page is redirected to /exampleapp/notes and load the page again

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/notes
     activate server